 RefWorks is the premier citation management tool of ProQuest's ExLibris Knowledge Center.
 To use this tool, you will have to create an account.

-Once you create an account, you will be able to do the following:
+Once you create an account, you can:

-The Search Everything box on the library homepage searches all library databases at once.
-The image below highlights where to find permalinks in this search system.
-From the search results page, select the Permalink (chain link) icon next to the title of the article.
+From the search results page, select the permalink (chain link) icon next to the article title.
 A pop-up box will appear below the citation information with the permalink.
-You can select Copy the Permalink to Clipboard to copy and paste it into your document.
+Select Copy the Permalink to Clipboard to copy and paste it into your document.

 In the following databases, the browser URL is the permalink: